rpm-software-management/dnf/doc/conf_ref.rst

 ``bandwidth``
     storage size

     Total bandwidth available for downloading.
-Meaningful when used with the :ref:`throttle option <throttle-label>` option.
+Meaningful when used with the :ref:`throttle option <throttle-label>`.
 Storage size is in bytes by default but can be specified with a unit of storage.
 Valid units are 'k', 'M', 'G'.

 .. _deltarpm-label: